AtreyaSh/crossEntropy/README.md

 # Utility of Cross-Entropy in Fuzzy/Soft Classification

-Within the field of deep learning, there exist various cost functions which essentially provide a gradient to train a deep learning model.
+Within the field of deep learning, there exist various cost functions which essentially provide gradients to train deep learning models.
 Different cost functions are useful for different purposes.
 Deep learning tasks can typically be classified into classification and regression tasks.

 1. Hard classification tasks are expected to output to one-hot vectors such as [0,1,0] or multi-label vectors such as [1,1,0].